Presentación

 Strategic Objective

-Infectious diseases are the most frequent pathology in childhood.
-Our group is focused in the study of paediatric infections with special attention to those associated to viruses.
+Infectious diseases are the most common pathology in childhood.
+Our group is focused on the study of pediatric infections with special attention to those associated with viruses from a multidisciplinary point of view and with the application of metagenomics techniques to the knowledge of these infections and the study of the host's immune response.

-The acute respiratory infections (ARIs) of lower respiratory tract are the most frequent infectious diseases in humans and these suppose at least 4 million of deaths yearly in the world.
-A high proportion of these infections are related with viral aetiology and particularly in children.
-In our country, the viral ARIs are one of the most frequent causes of hospitalization in children less than 2 years old.
-Using the metagenomics and applying an adapted method designed and developed for ARIs study, we will have achieve an increased knowledge of viral infections in hospitalized children of all ages, as well as in outpatients.
-Metagenomics could allow recognizing new viruses and also permits a deeper knowledge of traditional respiratory virus groups.
-Any new technological tool and its application to respiratory infection will mean an improvement in the diagnosis and monitoring of these types of infections and their immediate use is specified for resolving alerts in public health associated with respiratory viral infections is like the case of MERS-CoV, avian flu, or other influenza pandemics. .
-The pandemic caused by SARS-CoV-2 and the COVID-19 disease in childhood has occupied a large part of the research of our group since its appearance We are also interested in the study of the immunological response of the infants to the viral infections, and the mechanisms that allow develop recurrent wheezing, or asthma (the most frequent chronic disease in children).
+Acute respiratory infections (ARIs) of the lower respiratory tract are the most common in humans and account for at least 4 million deaths annually in the world.
+A significant proportion of them occur in children.
+In our country, ARIs are the most frequent cause of hospitalization in children under 2 years of age.
+By applying metagenomics to the design and development of diagnostic techniques for ARIs, we aim to increase knowledge of viral infections in children of all ages, hospitalized or outpatients.
+Metagenomics can allow us to recognize new viruses and deepen our knowledge of existing ones.
+Any new technological development and its application to respiratory infection will mean an improvement in the diagnosis of these infections and will be immediately applied to resolve public health alerts in respiratory infections such as MERS-CoV, avian flu or influenza. other flu pandemics.
+The pandemic caused by SARS-CoV-2 and the COVID-19 disease in children has occupied a large part of our group's research since its appearance.

-Emerging viral infections have also an important role in the pathology in childhood.
-Recently picornaviruses, mainly human parechovirus and enterovirus are causing outbreaks and several neurological infections, morbidity and mortality.
-They were associated with a wide range of pathologies, from febrile syndrome to respiratory, neurological or systemic diseases.
-In newborns, these infections can be severe, even fatal.
-Surveillance of these polio-like diseases is a public health concern and it is one of our group objectives.
+Emerging viral infections also play an important role in childhood pathology.
+Recently picornaviruses, especially human parechovirus and enterovirus, are causing epidemics of severe neurological infections causing morbidity and mortality.
+They are being associated with a wide range of pathologies that range from febrile syndromes to respiratory, neurological and systemic symptoms.
+In newborns, these infections can be serious and even fatal.
+Surveillance of these polio-like diseases is also a cause of concern for public health and is one of the objectives of our group.

 Research Lines